sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 ## Music career

-Alongside his design work, Herbert Paul has maintained a sustained presence in Bengaluru's music scene as a singer and lead guitarist.
+Alongside his design work, Herbert has maintained a sustained presence in Bengaluru's music scene as a singer and lead guitarist.

 ### Glorious Choir
 Herbert became associated with the Glorious Choir, one of Bengaluru's most prominent and long-established gospel choirs.
 Founded in 1989 by Regi Chandy, the choir has presented over 1,500 concerts and become synonymous with the city's Christmas celebrations.
 Herbert met his wife Bindu whilst both were members of the choir in 1992.
 In 2013, during the choir's silver jubilee year, the *Bangalore Mirror* profiled him as a soprano singer and musician, noting that his entire family participated in the anniversary performances, including his sons Aashish and Aakarsh.